stashed/docs/docs/guides/latest/auto-backup/workload.md

 ## Backup StatefulSet

-Now, we are going to backup a StatefulSet with the same template we have used to backup Deployment in the previous section.
+Now, we are going to backup a StatefulSet with the same blueprint we have used to backup Deployment in the previous section.

 **Create StatefulSet:**